contactlab/milky-way/packages/design-tokens/README.md

 import '@contactlab/ds-tokens/css/custom-media.css';
 ```

-In `webpack.config.js`, be sure to use the appropriate loaders and the [postcss-custom-media][postcss-custom-media-url] plugin:
+In `webpack.config.js`, be sure to use the appropriate loaders and the [postcss-custom-media](https://github.com/postcss/postcss-custom-media) plugin:

 ```js
 module.exports = {